timor66/WinEQ/README.md

 # WinEQ
-Graphical equalizer for Windows with VU-meters and effects
+Graphical equalizer for Windows with VU-meters and effects.

+Made with Delphi Pascal.